 - Brushing teeth for at least two minutes, two times a day

 - Choosing healthy snacks like vegetables, cheese, and fruits (not fruit juice)

 - Protecting the mouth from injury

 To make brushing fun and rewarding, the OHA School-based Dental Sealant Program has developed a calendar that children can use to keep track of brushing twice each day.
-Please download the calendar in English or Spanish.
+Please download the calendar in a preferred language.

 For more specific tips to maintain good oral hygiene for your child, please visit Oral Health Care for Infants and Children.

 The Oregon Health Authority's Oral Health Program is responsible for advancing evidence-based strategies to improve the oral health of all Oregonians.
 The Program is designed after the Association of State and Territorial Dental Directors' (ASTDD) model for state-based oral health programs.
 The Oral Health Program takes a comprehensive approach to address oral health issues across the lifespan through these activities: